Four Ways to Communicate with Customers Who Prefer Not to Call

 For example, if someone is scrolling through a plans comparison page, the chat box could open with a sales or support representative asking if they are able to help someone pick a plan that meets their needs.

 With chat, you can either have a live support team monitoring it at certain hours, or even utilize a bot who is able to respond to messages with pre-created macro replies.
 For the customer, chat minimizes the need to wait on the phone in a support queue or speak live to an agent when that’s not feasible and in most cases delivers an answer instantly.
 In fact, 52% of millennials say they would rather converse via text over chat, signaling that more businesses need to get on board with this as a standard line of communication with their customers.
+CallTrackingMetrics’ chat is a great support tool for your team to provide instant, real-time service to customers within one unified communications dashboard.

 Ultimately, every customer will have their own way they prefer to communicate, which goes to show that an integrated approach is often best.
 By offering a combination of all these tools, you’ll ensure you’re appealing to the needs and preferences of a variety of audiences.